JvanKatwijk/dab-cmdline/README.md

 The executable created is named dab-XXX for executables made in example-1 and dab-XXX-2 for executables made in example-2.
 Again, XXX is the name of the device chosen.
-The executable will be installed in /usr/local/bin
+The executable will be installed in /usr/local/bin, so yo need access rights.

 For "simpleDab" one uses qt-make, there is a ".pro" file